icon

 South Seas Pearls: Common Inclusions

-South Sea pearl inclusions and growth characteristics are an easy way to:
+South Sea pearl blemishes and growth characteristics are an easy way to:

 • Ensure that the pearls are the genuine article, and not man-made fakes like shell pearls.
 Created synthetic pearls are usually perfect, with identical pearl beads through a layout, and feature no marks, spots, bumps, ridges, scoring or bulleting.